 Public Comment Closed on August 9, 2017

 What’s at Risk, Talking Points, and What You Can Do

-About the Methane Standards
+EPA's Methane Standards

 The standards at risk would control methane emissions and some related toxic air pollutants.
 EPA finalized these requirements in May 2016.

 This final rule is designed to achieve significant reductions in methane emissions from new, reconstructed and modified processes and equipment used in oil and natural gas extraction and production.
 (For regulatory geeks: the rule applies to well site pneumatic pump standards; fugitive emissions; and requires that closed vent systems be certified by a professional engineer.)

 The rule will also reduce smog-forming and toxic emissions of volatile organic compounds (VOCs) from sources such as fracking (hydraulically fractured oil wells) that were not covered by earlier standards.

 The oil and gas industry could meet these emission limits using pollution control technologies that are cost-effective and readily available.
 Prior to adopting this rule, EPA considered more than 900,000 public comments and held three public hearings.